Skip to main content

 There are occasions currently, such as a crash, which would mean this cancellation was not called.
 If adapting this setup to run on a production market, then it would be wise to make this more robust, or at least have a separate script simply to cancel.

-Now that you have these two components, you can once more run with python -m main and see your liquidity commitment appear on Console.
+Now that you have these two components, you can once more run with python -m main and see your liquidity commitment appear.
 You may also see some liquidity provision orders be created depending on what you are quoting in your standard limit orders.

 Now that you have a liquidity commitment, and if you haven't already, you may want to look at the other tutorial at this level where you can add in an external price feed to base pricing on.